 Candidate fuzzy-match repaired segments are built from the list of repair operators P by combining them in all possible ways.
-This is done through a backtracking depth-first exhaustive search, depicted in Algorithm 2, that incrementally builds fuzzy-match repaired segments t^{\simeq} .
+This is done through a backtracking depth-first exhaustive search, depicted in Algorithm 2, that incrementally builds fuzzy-match repaired segments t^{\sim} .

-The algorithm is initialized with two Repair $(P, \emptyset, 1, (s, t), t, \mathbf{false}, ())$ calls, and Repair($P, \emptyset, 1, (s, t), t, true, ()$), where () stands for an empty list.
-At each level of the recursion tree a new repair operator is considered and tested for applicability (D = true) or discarded (D = false).
+The algorithm is initialized Repair $(P, \emptyset, 1, (s, t), t, \mathbf{false}, ())$ calls, and Repair($P, \emptyset, 1, (s, t), t, true, ()$), where () stands for an empty list.
+At each level of the recursion tree a new repair operator is considered and tested for applicability $(D = \mathbf{true})$ or discarded $(D = \mathbf{false})$.
 For a repair operator to be applicable it needs to be compatible with the set of repair operators O applied so far to build t^{\simeq} ; two repair operators are incompatible if they edit the same word in t or if they work on the same source-side mismatch (see Section 3.2.1).
 If it is compatible with the rest of repair operators in O, the repair operator is applied and added to O; otherwise the branch of the recursion tree is cut.
 When a leaf of the search tree is reached (i.e. n = length(P)) the corresponding fuzzy-match repaired segment t^{\simeq} is added to the list T of candidate fuzzy-match repaired segments.
-The algorithm ApplyRepairOp (o, t^{\simeq}) replaces in t^{\simeq} the
+The algorithm ApplyRepairOp (o, t^{\sim}) replaces in t^{\sim} the sub-segment τ by τ' ; this can be safely done if repair operator P_n is compatible with the other repair operators applied so far.